STAT545-UBC-hw-2018-19/hw05-katiezinn/HW_05_KZ.md

 Reorder the levels of country
 -----------------------------

 Next, I will reorder the levels of country by life expectancy for 2007.
-I will do this for the Americas to make the data set simple.
+I will do this for the Europe to make the data set simple.
 Currently, they are no ordered alphabetically.

 ``` r
 #filtering for the continent Oceania